 - Crumble into bite size pieces.

-- Crush the garlic in a pestle or mortar with the salt.
+- Crush the garlic with a pestle or mortar with the salt.
 Or use your knife.

 - In a small bowl, mix the garlic paste with the rest of the marinade ingredients and leave aside.